axians/microservicebus-tutorial/GettingStarted.md

 Begin with navigating to the [Flow page](https://microservicebus.com/Integration),  click the **CREATE NEW** button.
 Give it a name, such as "Transmit Sensor data".

 >After the *Flow* has been created, a flow designer will appear.
 On the left you’ll see *Services* grouped in **Inbound-**, **Outbound-** and **Other Services**.
-Inbound services are services that starts the flow, such as reading a sensor.
+Inbound services are services that starts the flow, for excample through reading a sensor.
 Outbound services are generally sending data somewhere else, as to an IoT Hub or a control unit.
 Sometimes you need to write some custom script for which you can find the Script service among the Other Services category.

 1. Start out by dragging a **Simulator Temperature Sensor** service from the toolbox (Inbound) to the designer canvas.
-2. Next drag an **Azure IoT Events** (Outbound) service to the right of the TI Sensor service.
-Your
+2. Next drag an **Azure IoT Events** (Outbound) service to the right of the temperature ervice.

+Your *Flow* should look something like this:

 <img src="./img/flow1.png" alt="Drawing" style="height: 100px;"/>

->Before you save the *Flow* you need to define where the *Service* should run.
+>Before you save the *Flow* you need to define where the two *Services* should run.
 Technically, they could run on different, or multiple *Nodes*, but in this scenario, both *Service* should get deployed to the *Node* running on your laptop.

 3. Double-click on **Simulator Temperature Sensor** *Service* in the designer and set the *Node* property to the name of your *Node* Eg *"device1"*.
 4. In the *Static Properties* tab, set the interval to **5** seconds.
+>**Static-** and **Security** properties are specific to the *Service* and may differ a lot from one *Service* to the other.
+We'll look more into *Services* in later labs.

 5. Click *Ok* and proceed by dubble-clicking the **Azure IoT Events** and set the *Node* property to the name of your device.
 6. Save the script by clicking the "Save" button.
 7. Go back to your console/terminal window and notice your services has been downloaded and started.
-8. At the *Node* page in the portal, enable **Debug** by clicking the toggle button.
-This causes the *Services* to output debug information.
+8. At the *Node* page in the portal, enable **Debug** by clicking the toggle button for the *Node*.
+This causes the *Services* to output debug information (every 5 seconds).
 9. Although it's convinient to se the output in the console/terminal, this is a luxury you'll often not have access to.
 However you can see the same output by navigating to the [Console page](https://microservicebus.com/console).